 Ms Foo joined HL Global Enterprises Limited ("HLGE") in 1984 as an Accountant and became the Group Accountant in 1994 and thereafter, the Financial Controller in 2004.
-She was redesignated as Senior Vice President (Finance/ Administration) in April 2006 and subsequently as Chief Financial Officer of HLGE on 1 September 2015.
+She was re-designated as Senior Vice President (Finance/Administration) in April 2006 and subsequently as Chief Financial Officer of HLGE on 1 September 2015.
+Ms Foo has also been overseeing the Group's operations in Malaysia following the demise of the General Manager - Malaysia Operations in August 2016.
 Prior to joining HLGE, she was an Audit Senior at Deloitte Haskins & Sells (now known as Deloitte & Touche LLP).